GAMEstar911/JSNEW/README.md

-# JSNEW is a repository consistinf all my newly written code
+# JSNEW is a repository consisting all my newly written code
+It comprises several programs written in different languages